ethereum/EIPs/EIPS/eip-XXXX.md

 ## Motivation

-The L2 WG is an open-source initiative with a scope to
+The L2 WG of the EEA Communities Projects managed by OASIS is an open-source initiative with a scope to
 - Identify and document the most relevant use cases and business requirements for Layer 2 and other Blockchain Scalability solutions for EVM compatible public blockchains
  * Define a technical standard with identification and differentiation of classes of scalability solutions as required that meet both ecosystem and enterprise requirements, with a particular focus on interoperability between Layer 2 solutions for EVM compatible public blockchains
  * For EVM compatible public blockchains, identify, document, and devise solution approaches for Layer 2 Blockchain scalability solution specific challenges such as MEV, block (gas) limits, TVL concentration, etc.